rzauls/dotfiles/README.md

 Dotfile storage/repository.

-- There is a very low chance that any kind of support will be provided if someone (who is not me) wants to use these files.
+- There is a very low chance that any kind of support will be provided if someone (who is not me) wants to use these files
-- This has no guarantee to work on any other systems than my own, and even then it can be hit or miss.
+- This has no guarantee to work on any other systems than my own, and even then it can be hit or miss
-- This technically works on WSL/Windows, but primarily is used on Ubuntu.
+- This technically works on WSL/Windows, but primarily is used on MacOS and Ubuntu

 ## Usage

-- Install GNU `stow` (and optionally install `just` to run the Justfile <https://github.com/casey/just>)
+- Install `stow` and `make`
 - Clone this repository
-- Run `just stow` OR manually `stow` relative to your home directory
+- Run `make stow` OR manually `stow` relative to your home directory

 ## Why